 - Baking powder - Cannot be substituted with baking soda - these are two different ingredients that will react differently with the other ingredients listed.
 Check the expiration date before beginning - expired baking powder will result in a flat, dense cookie.

-- Salt - enhances the flavor of your cookie and balances the sweetness (does not make them "salty").
+- Salt - enhances the flavor of your cookie and balances the sweetness without making them "salty".

-It's very important to use room temperature ingredients for a few reasons.
+Room temperature ingredients - It's very important to use room temperature ingredients for a few reasons.
 Room temperature ingredients incorporate together seamlessly to create a smooth, even dough.
 An even dough (without flecks of butter or egg) helps create perfect cookies.
+Creaming together the butter and sugar helps create lift in your cookies when they bake.

-To bring butter to room temperature quickly - Slice your butter into small pieces and lay out on the counter top.
-Small pieces warm up more quickly than a whole stick.
+To bring butter to room temperature quickly - Unwrap and slice butter into small pieces, leaving it on the counter and in the wrapper or a small bowl for up to 30 minutes.
+Small pieces warm up faster than a whole stick.

-To bring eggs to room temperature quickly - Place your whole eggs into a bowl and cover with very warm tap water.
-Eggs surrounded by warm (not boiling) water warm up in about 10 to 15 minutes.
+To bring eggs to room temperature quickly - Place whole eggs into a bowl and cover with very warm tap water.
+Eggs come to room temperature in about 10 minutes using this method.

 How to prevent dry cookies